EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 Install `gpg` using your operating system's package manager so that you can interact with your Yubikey.

+> `gpg 2.2.23` has a bug that prevents on-card key generation.
+Despite what's written in the bug report, we've had success with version `2.2.22`, though.

 Plug in your Yubikey, and run `gpg --change-pin` to change the PIN from the default of `123456`.
 This is the PIN you'll be asked to enter whenever you need to access the private key, for example when doing `git push`.

 ```